Episode 98: Never Alone

 In the decade that followed, waves of prospectors passed through on their way north to Alaska and British Columbia, seeking their fortunes in the rivers and mines of the Yukon.

 When they struck it rich, they would pass back through Seattle, spending their fortune on everything the city had to offer.
+For many, it was all about investment.

-Large quantities of gold bullion were stored in bank vaults where it awaited purchase by the U.S.
+Large Large quantities of gold bullion were stored in bank vaults where it awaited purchase by the U.S.

-government, and those same banks figured out a system for advancing money to those prospectors to tide them over until the sale went through, which meant that Seattle was flush with rough men, untethered to the responsibilities of family or employment, and with pockets full of cash.
+government, and those same banks figured out a system for advancing money to those prospectors to tide them over until the sale went through, which meant that Seattle was flush with rough men untethered to the responsibilities of family or employment and with pockets full of cash.

 And they knew just how to spend it.